-- Valid student card - Bachelor's degree (original + copy) - A excerpt from the register of births, deaths and marriages or the municipal register or the register of births (this applies only to the students who completed their foundation course elsewhere) - The approved combination of subjects must be present at the Examination department/ Students administration.
-NOTE!: this combination must be handed in not later than 3 months prior to applying for the master's examination in connection with the assessment by the examining board.

-• (If applicable:) an external candidate statement.
+- Valid student card (student card and registration card) - Bachelor's degree (original; only for students who completed their foundation course elsewhere) - passport or ID or excerpt from the register of births, deaths and marriages or the municipal register or the register of births - The approved combination of subjects must be present at the Examination department/ Students administration. - NOTE!: this combination must be handed in not later than 3 months prior to applying for the master's examination in connection with the assessment by the examining board. - (If applicable:) an external candidate statement.
 It is to be handed in upon applying for the master's examination.

 It is required that you were registered as a student or as an institute student (this is a student who is not entitled to student grants) during the academic year (or academic years) during which you participated in practical lessons.
 The same applies to thesis/traineeship supervision.

 First you have to ask to apply for the master's examination at the faculty of Science.
 You should do that not later then 14 days prior to the date of the examination (this is the date upon which the exam is to be held).
 Upon applying, all of your marks must already be processed in ISIS/KISS.
-Other arrangements have been made for the final exam date of the year (namely 31-8-2007).
-You are to register for this exam not later than May 30, 2008.
+Other arrangements have been made for the final exam date of the year (namely 31-8-2010).
+You are to register for this exam not later than May 31, 2011.
 Some of your marks may not be known at that time.
-The last mark must be reported to the Students administration (during opening hours) not later than August 28, 2008.
+The last mark must be reported to the Students administration (during opening hours) not later than August 31, 2011.

-After you have made your application for your master exam at the Faculty of Science you will get a letter with a declaration of the Committee of Exams that you may apply for the exam.
-With this letter you have to go to the the University Bureau of Exams at the Comeniuslaan 4 (Opening hours: 10.00h-12.00h daily) to complet your application.
+After you have made your application for your master exam at the Faculty of Science you will get a letter with a declaration of the Committee of Exams that you apply for the certificate.
+With this letter you have to go to the University Bureau of Exams at the Comeniuslaan 4 (Opening hours: 10.00h- 12.00h daily) to compleet your application.
 They check several things for example if you were subscribed as a student etc. Because of these checks the Bureau of Exams needs about 30 days to prepare your master certificate.

 The master's examination is held 11 times per year.
-This is always on the last Wednesday of the month (with the exception of the month of August and if the last Wednesday is a day off, in which case the exam will be held one week earlier).
+This is always on the last Tuesday of the month (with the exception of the month of Juli and if the last Tuesday is a day off, in which case the exam will be held one week earlier).
 The 'holding of the examination' is mainly an administrative affair: verifying that you have met all of the requirements and whether or not you took all of your subjects that are stated as the subjects that you have chosen.
 The presentation of the master's degree takes place several times per year.
-The dates that correspond to the academic year of 2007-2008 are: November 27, 2007, January 29, 2008, March 25, 2008, May 27, 2008, August 26, 2008 and October 28, 2008.
+The dates that correspond to the academic year of 2010-2011 are: November 30, 2010, January 25, 2011, March 29, 2011, May 31, 2011, June 28, 2011, August 30, 2011 and October 18, 2011.